NicOudart/PyBWE/README.md

 ## Tests

 In **test** can be found test scripts for each package, divided into unit, integration and performance tests.
-Each test script is automatically launched on push or release for the main branch.
+Each test script is automatically launched on release for the main branch.

 ### Unit and integration tests